India, U.S. near tax pact to boost foreign investment

 The Indian tax department is also in talks with Britain, as well as a couple of other European nations, with agreements likely to be signed later this year, said the tax officials, declining to be named ahead of an announcement.

-A slew of multinational companies including Vodafone Group Plc, Royal Dutch Shell Plc, IBM Corp, Microsoft Corp and Hewlett-Packard Co have fallen foul of India's tax collectors in last couple of years.
+A slew of multinational companies including Vodafone Group Plc, Royal Dutch Shell Plc, IBM Corp (IBM.N), Microsoft Corp (MSFT.O) and Hewlett-Packard Co (HPQ.N) have fallen foul of India's tax collectors in last couple of years.

 The tax department charged the firms with under-invoicing the value of products, services or shares offered to parents and, therefore, lowering tax liabilities.